 The truth is, you can only convert them after you’ve captivated them.

 That’s where I can help.
 Let’s start a quiet rebellion together.

 Come in closer

-- For almost 3 and a half years, I would shimmy into a shift dress, paint on my mascara, do the 15-minute commute to the office, and plonk myself down in my office chair to start work as an employment lawyer / clockwatcher
+- For almost 3.5 years, I would shimmy into a shift dress, paint on my mascara, do the 15-minute commute to the office, and plonk myself down in my office chair to start work as an employment lawyer / clockwatcher

 - The day I won my first big case was the day I resigned